“An effective lead paragraph is usually either one or two sentences.

 — Chris Smith

-I Googled “best paragraphs in fiction” and was astonished to discover that only about five of the more than fourteen million web pages found by Google provided examples of well-written paragraphs.
+I Googled “best paragraphs in fiction” and discovered that only about five of the more than fourteen million web pages found by Google provided examples of well-written paragraphs.
 And those five sites were limited to the “greatest opening paragraphs."

-Why are there numerous sites devoted to Top-10 Movies, Top-10 Fiction Books, and Top-10 NFL players, but none for Top-10 Paragraphs?
+Why are numerous sites devoted to Top-10 Movies, Top-10 Fiction Books, and Top-10 NFL players but none for Top-10 Paragraphs?

 Maybe paragraphs aren't required.
 I tried to think of even one story ever written that didn’t use at least one.
-Alas, I couldn't except for picture books that contain no words at all.
+Alas, I couldn't except for picture books containing no words.

 Copies of copies

-The many thousands of sites on the Internet devoted to describing how to write paragraphs all read the same to me, as if they’re copies of each other.
+The many thousands of sites on the Internet devoted to describing how to write paragraphs all read the same to me as if they were copies of each other.
 This is disappointing because I bet you already know that paragraphs,

 Help organize thoughts.